Sheep are one of the most common livestock animals in the world. They can be used for meat, wool, and milk, among other things.

 The first Merinos were imported to the United States in 1802.
 The breed was further developed in Australia.

 The Merino is a medium-sized sheep.
-Ewes weigh between 125 and 180 pounds, while rams weigh in between 175 and 235 pounds.
+Ewes weigh between 125 and 180 pounds, while rams weigh between 175 and 235 pounds.
 You’ll also notice that rams have long, spiral horns that wrap around the sides of their faces.

 This breed is known for their longevity and hardiness, as well as their strong flocking instinct.
 They will also breed out-of-season.

 When it comes to their wool, there is no comparison.
 Merino wool is the finest, softest wool in the world.
 This means it is less likely to itch when used in clothing, making it highly desired in the fashion industry.
+They are probably best known for their wool and might be the best sheep for wool.

 While they are most known for their wool, the Merino is being increasingly used for meat.
 There is currently a movement among breeders to make them a dual purpose breed.